phairlab/berta-ai-scribe/README.md

    # Optional: For better quality (requires more RAM)
    # ollama pull llama3.3:70b
    ```

+> [!NOTE]
+> Any models you have already downloaded with Ollama (visible in `ollama list`) will automatically appear as options in the application's custom settings, allowing you to test different note instructions with various models.

 3. **Create backend environment file** (`web-api/.env`):
    ```env